jungle-memory/gene-research/lymph-node-patterns/README.md

 Researchers at the King's College of London are looking for patterns in lymph node statistics to improve breast cancer screening and diagnosis.

-They need your help.
+## What They Need

+They need your help identifying germinal centers in images of lymph nodes.
+You look at images of real slides of cells and find the centers.

 ![citizen-science-lymph-node-patterns](https://blog.junglememory.com/wp-content/uploads/2022/05/citizen-science-lymph-node-patterns.png)

 The researchers have tons of images of slides containing cells from breast cancer patients.
 You can help by reviewing the images looking for germinal centers in lymph nodes.

-It is easy.
+It is easy, impactful, and you can spend as much time as you want on it.

-They give you an image.
+They give you an image and clear instructions on what to do.

 ![citizen-science-lymph-node-patterns-1](https://blog.junglememory.com/wp-content/uploads/2022/05/citizen-science-lymph-node-patterns-1.png)